-An individual work need never actually be realized, Weiner contends, since “each being equal and consistent with the intent of the artist, the decision as to condition rests with the receiver upon the occasion of receivership."3 Shifting the onus onto the audience, delegating the responsibility of instantiation to the owner or custodian, this fundamental tenet of his practice was appended to a Declaration of Intent set forth in 1969:
+Weiner contends that an individual artwork need never be actually realized, since “each being equal and consistent with the intent of the artist, the decision as to condition rests with the receiver upon the occasion of receivership.”
+The artist’s Statement of Intent from 1969 begins:

 1. THE ARTIST MAY CONSTRUCT THE WORK

 Because Weiner’s works are conceived as nonspecific representations of states or processes rather than material realities, they are capable of countless manifestations.
 Although their content is general and abstract, it is inextricable from their presentation and context.
 Seldom site-specific, these works can be site-related—that is, conceived in relation to the venue and circumstance.
 Whether the letters are stenciled, painted, or mounted in relief, as well as the choice of typeface, size, placement, and color, varies with the site.
 The context—whether a poster, artist’s book, gallery, or public arena—also inflects the work’s meaning.